Vaishnavi-Patekar/Vaishnavi-Patekar/README.md

 ## 🌟 Notable Projects

+- 🏨 **Banquet Hall Booking Website**
+  A responsive website for users to book banquet halls based on location, features, and availability – built using MERN Stack.

 - 🚗 **Campus Auto Connect**
   A student ride-booking web app to connect college students with auto drivers for safe and easy travel – built using HTML, CSS, JS, Express.js, and MongoDB.

+- 🤖 **AI-Driven Smart Stick**
+  A Raspberry Pi–based assistive device with object recognition, obstacle detection (ultrasonic + water sensors), GPS-based SMS alerts, and voice feedback via bluetooth.
+Combines OpenCV, Python, and IoT components.

 - 🎮 **Flipping Tiles – Memory Game**
   A Java Swing-based game to match tile pairs with move counter, timer, difficulty levels, and dark mode support.

-- 🏨 **Banquet Hall Booking Website**
-  A responsive website for users to book banquet halls based on location, features, and availability – built with HTML, CSS, JavaScript.

 - 💻 **Car Rental Website**
   A platfom for car rental services with search, filter, and booking features using HTML, CSS , JS.

-- 🤖 **AI-Driven Smart Stick**
-  A Raspberry Pi–based assistive device with object recognition, obstacle detection (ultrasonic + water sensors), GPS-based SMS alerts, and voice feedback via bluetooth.
-Combines OpenCV, Python, and IoT components.

 ---